urbit/urbit/urb/zod/pub/docs/dev/hoon/runes/bc/bcwt.md

 Union of types

 Produce a union between a non-empty list of [mold]()s `p`.
 The default value ([bunt]()) is the value of the first element.

 Produces
 --------

 A validator function that keeps trying to validate a value using every mold in `p` from left to right.
 On a success, the value is produced.
-If no mold in `p` succeeds, the default value of the last element in `p` is produced.
+If no mold in `p` succeeds, the default value of the first element in `p` is produced.

 Accepts
 -------